jloveric/high-order-layers-torch/README.md

 This is a PyTorch implementation of my tensorflow [repository](https://github.com/jloveric/high-order-layers) and is more complete due to the flexibility of PyTorch.

 Lagrange Polynomial, Piecewise Lagrange Polynomial, Discontinuous Piecewise Lagrange Polynomial, Fourier Series, sum and product layers in PyTorch.
 The sparsity of using piecewise polynomial layers means that by adding new segments the representational power of your network increases, but the time to complete a forward step remains constant.
 Implementation includes simple fully connected layers, convolution layers and deconvolutional layers using these models.
-This is a PyTorch implementation of this [Discontinuous Piecewise Polynomial Neural Networks](https://www.researchgate.net/publication/276923198_Discontinuous_Piecewise_Polynomial_Neural_Networks) including massive number of extensions including continuous, Fourier series and convolutional neural networks... and many applications.
+This is a PyTorch implementation of this [Discontinuous Piecewise Polynomial Neural Networks](https://www.researchgate.net/publication/276923198_Discontinuous_Piecewise_Polynomial_Neural_Networks) including huge number of extensions including continuous, Fourier series and convolutional neural networks... and many applications with varrying degrees of success.

 ## Collab Notebook
 Using simple high order layers